-Class teachers
+Class Teachers

 All of our teachers receive in-house SEND training and are supported by the SENDCO to meet the needs of pupils who have SEND.
+For the academic year 2025-2026 we will also be completing training developed by the Autism Education Trust.
+This will be shared with all staff members.